svbgabriel/shrinkvm/README.md

 # ShrinkVM

-A script for shrinking a virtual disk.
+A script for shrinking a virtual disk for use on VirtualBox.
 This process prepares the virtual disk of Linux Guests to recover unused space and reduces the amount of space the virtual disk occupies on the host.